Analysis: Murkiness of Russia's ransomware role complicates Biden summit mission

 Because the Treasury sanctions forbid U.S. ransomware targets from paying Evil Corp, the group keeps renaming its encryption software.

-One of the new variants is called Hades, according to CrowdStrike.
-As of March, the Hades variant had been found in multiple companies with more than $1 billion in annual revenue, according to incident responders at Accenture, including in the transportation and manufacturing sectors.
+One of the new variants is called Hades, according to CrowdStrike here.
+As of March, the Hades variant had been found in multiple companies with more than $1 billion in annual revenue, according to incident responders at Accenture here, including in the transportation and manufacturing sectors.

+Reporting by Joseph Menn in San Francisco; Editing by Will Dunham and Edward Tobin

 Our Standards: The Thomson Reuters Trust Principles.